-She has been invited to give performances at the world’s leading opera houses like the Théâtre Royal de la Monnaie in Brussels, the Palais Garnier and the Opera Bastille in Paris, the Teatro dell Ópera in Rome, Covent Garden in London, the Welsh National Opera in Cardiff as well as in Marseille, Montpellier, Nancy, Catania, Stockholm, Bologna, Genoa, La Scala di Milano, Linz, Innsbruck, Berlin, Leipzig, Nuremberg and Dusseldorf.
+From 1987 to 1994, she was a member of the Frankfurt Opera ensemble, parallel to which she gave performances at the world’s leading opera houses and festivals like the Theatre Royal de la Monnaie / Brussels, the Palais Garnier / Paris, the Opera Bastille / Paris, the Teatro dell’Opera / Rome, Covent Garden / London, the Welsh National Opera / Cardiff as well as at other opera houses in Goteborg, Berne, Basel, Zurich, Jerusalem, Tel Aviv, Belgrade, Palermo, Florence, Marseille, Montpellier, Nancy, Catania, Stockholm, Prague, Bologna, Genoa, Linz, Innsbruck, Berlin, Leipzig, Bonn, Nuremberg and Dusseldorf.